7 of the most in-demand jobs for computer science majors

 Earn your computer science degree online with Arizona State University

-ASU Online’s Bachelor of Science in computer science and Master of Computer Science programs, offered by the Ira A. Fulton Schools of Engineering, are designed to prepare you for careers in the field.
-Whether you’re just starting your journey or looking to deepen your expertise, these programs equip you with the skills needed to tackle real-world challenges in software development, data security, artificial intelligence and more.
+ASU Online’s Bachelor of Science in computer science and Master of Computer Science programs, offered by the Ira A. Fulton Schools of Engineering, are designed to prepare you to be a leader in the field.

-• In the bachelor’s program, you’ll build a solid foundation in programming, algorithm design and system development.
-You’ll learn to apply theory to practical applications, from creating efficient software systems to designing secure networks.
-The program’s ABET accreditation means that your degree will be recognized by top companies worldwide, setting you up for roles at industry leaders such as Google and Amazon.
-And with our Accelerated Master’s program, you can earn your master’s in computer science in as little as one year after completing your bachelor’s.
+The bachelor’s program develops foundational knowledge in programming, algorithm design and system development.
+In this program, you’ll build on your mathematics and reasoning skills while applying concepts to computer science.
+Throughout your coursework, you’ll develop competency in widely-used programming languages, including Java, C and C++.
+The program’s ABET accreditation means that your degree will be recognized by top companies worldwide.
+This program can also be completed as part of our Accelerated Master’s program so you can earn your master’s in computer science in as little as one year after completing your bachelor’s.

-• Our CS master’s program deepens your knowledge.
+Our CS master’s program deepens your knowledge after your undergraduate degree.
 Our graduate program allows you to tailor your studies to match your career goals, with electives in a variety of topics such as artificial intelligence, blockchain and software engineering.
 Additionally, our computer science master’s program has two available concentrations: big data systems and cybersecurity.
-Whether you're looking to invent the next generation of gaming systems or secure the digital future with advanced cybersecurity techniques, ASU’s online master of computer science program provides the tools and flexibility to help you thrive in a high-demand, high-reward field.
+Whether you want to invent the next generation of gaming systems or advance cybersecurity techniques, this program offers the tools and flexibility to succeed in this high-demand field.

 In addition to the CS programs above, ASU’s W.P.
 Carey School of Business offers bachelor’s and master’s programs that can prepare for careers in computer science.